iffy/norm/README.md

 ## Basic usage ##

-Create a database, add a record (and get the newly created primary key) then print out all the rows in the table:
+Create an in-memory SQLite database, add a record (and get the newly created primary key) then print out all the rows in the table:

 <!--- test -->